nerd-king/nerd-king/README.md

 I am currently working on a few things

-- [ ]  Tinkerign with my profile, adding some more cool stuff like the Spotify widget above.
+- [ ] Tinkering with my profile, adding some more cool stuff like the Spotify widget above.

 - [ ] Consolidating all of the Minecraft forks on my profile into an Organization I created.